antikton/antikton-topbar-countdown/readme.txt

 When the countdown or scheduled time ends, you have full control:
 *   **Hide the bar:** The bar disappears automatically.
-*   **Show alternative content:** Replace the countdown/message with a new message and link (great for "Missed the sale?" or "Coming soon").
+*   **Show alternative content:** Replace the countdown/message with a new message and link (perfect for revealing discount codes when a sale starts, showing "Sale is LIVE!" messages, or displaying "Missed the sale?" notifications).

 == Installation ==